rtoal/iki-compiler/README.md

 Exp6     ::=  'true' | 'false' | intlit | id | '(' Exp ')'
 ```

+A full language description is in the file `iki.ohm`.

 ## Examples

 Given the following file called _simple.iki_: